wp-plugins/user-role-editor/readme.txt

 == Changelog ==
+= 3.5.2 =
+* 17.03.2012
+* Turkish translation is updated, thanks to Muhammed YILDIRIM.
+* Dutch translation is updated, thanks to Frank Groeneveld.

 = 3.5.1 =
 * 24.02.2012
 * Bugs for multi-site WordPress network installation were discovered and fixed: 1) blocked login to admin back-end; 2) empty users list for administrators of single sites; 3) empty authors drop down list at the post editor page.